Zhao Wei: Rise to stardom (1998–2001)

-Film (2001–2008)
+Film (2001–2010)

 Zhao went on to star in a few Hong Kong movies.
 In 2001, she starred in the comedy film Shaolin Soccer alongside Hong Kong actor and director Stephen Chow.
-Zhao played an ugly-duckling steamed bun-maker-cum-taichi-master, a great contrast from the glamorous image she had established for herself in previous roles.
+Zhao played an ugly-duckling steamed bun-maker-cum-tai chi-master, a great contrast from the glamorous image she had established for herself in previous roles.
 Zhao was nominated at the Chinese Film Media Awards for Best Actress.
 This was followed by a supporting role in Chinese Odyssey 2002 as "Phoenix", for which she was nominated Golden Horse Award for Best Supporting Actress.
 In 2002, Zhao played an assassin in So Close, which also stars Shu Qi and Karen Mok.

 In 2003, Zhao starred in four films: My Dream Girl, Warriors of Heaven and Earth, Green Tea, and Jade Goddess of Mercy.
 After much speculation over who was cast for the female lead An Xin in Ann Hui's film Jade Goddess of Mercy, the role was finally offered to Zhao, and her performance was well received by critics.
 In 2004, the Chinese Association of Film Performing Arts presented her the Golden Phoenix Award for this role.
 She was also nominated at the 27th Hundred Flowers Award for Best Actress for her performance in Warriors of Heaven and Earth.

 In 2004, Zhao was cast to dub the character Princess Fiona for when Shrek 2 was released in China.

 The year 2005 proved to be another successful year for Zhao.
 She won the Golden Goblet Award for Best Actress at the Shanghai International Film Festival and tied with Zhang Ziyi for the Huabiao Award.
 Both awards were for her performance in A Time to Love.
 Zhao once again won Best Actress for the film at the 8th Changchun Film Festival in 2006.